fankyorg/fankyorg.github.io/_posts/2022-2-16-DNSExfiltrationP2.md

 title: DNS Exfiltration Part2
 ---

-In my [last blogpost](https://fanky.org/DNSExfiltrationP1/) I wrote about how the data flow of DNS data exfiltration.
+In my [last blogpost](https://fanky.org/DNSExfiltrationP1/) I wrote about the data flow of DNS data exfiltration.
 This blogpost is about **detection** and **prevention**.
 Even if the specific prevention is not so simple.
 But also for this blogpost, a certain know-how is assumed.
 Also this time I will not go into detail about how DNS works.
 But don't worry, there are already many good articles on the internet.
 As always, I have linked all the pages that I found helpful.

 ## Introduction
 As already mentioned, its recommended to understand the basics of how DNS works.
 During my research work I found this great [article](https://www.plixer.com/blog/overview-of-dns-protocol-part-1-of-3/).
 Highly recommended to everyone who is not familiar with the DNS basics or to everyone like me, who needed a refresher.
 I can also recommend you wachting this two videos:

 - [DNS Tunneling Identification and Defense](https://www.youtube.com/watch?v=CaFo83TlpPM&t=3s&ab_channel=TomOlzak) or [here](bit.ly/33aYOyK) if you prefere a PDF document.
-- [DNS tunneling down the rabbit hole](https://www.youtube.com/watch?v=ibRVf3NagBI&ab_channel=CarolinaConVideos) Further on, there is a great [SANS paper](https://www.giac.org/paper/gcia/1116/detecting-dns-tunneling/108367) which was very helpful for me, although it is already almost 10 years old.
+- [DNS tunneling down the rabbit hole](https://www.youtube.com/watch?v=ibRVf3NagBI&ab_channel=CarolinaConVideos)

+Further on, there is a great [SANS paper](https://www.giac.org/paper/gcia/1116/detecting-dns-tunneling/108367) which was very helpful for me, although it is already almost 10 years old.

 *Even if the chance is small that ever someone of these people will read this blog here: thank you very much!
 These videos and documents helped me a lot with my studies!*

 ## Prevention
 DNS firewalls are one of the best options to defense DNS exfiltration.
 Honestly, before I started to have a look at DNS exfiltration, I had never heart about DNS firewalls.
 So I did again some research and found a great [Infoblox article](https://blogs.infoblox.com/security/do-i-need-both-dns-firewall-and-next-generation-firewall/) which I recommend to everyone.
 For those of you who don't want to read this article, a very short summary of what a DNS firewall does: DNS firewalls uses response policy zone (RPZ).
 RPZ is a kind of a filtering mechanism.
-Domain which are already known as harmful are not allowed to communicate with are blocked.
-E.G if fank.org is already known as harmful and a client asks your recursive dns server who is \*.fanky.org (or just fanky.org), then the access is blocked.
+Domains which are already known as harmful are not allowed to communicate with.
+E.G if fank.org is already known as harmful and a client asks your recursive dns server who is \*.fanky.org (or just fanky.org), is blocked.
 RPZ are regularly updated (at least daily) by the threat intelligence organizations that create and manage them. *Please note that this is a simplification of DNS firewalls*

 An other important step is hardening user devices.
 There are several ways to archive hardened devices.
 Some of them are:

 - Application allow list or simply blocking users from installing (untrusted) software on their devices
 - Removal of local admin access from users
-- Anti-malware
 - Host-based firewall
 - Host-based IDS
 - Network segmentation
+- Endpoint protection
 - **User awareness** I know this is not a device hardening tip.
 But it is still very important one.

 ## Detection